thomasfischl/ngx-groundhog/README.md

 export class PizzaPartyAppModule { }
 ```

-Alternatively, you can create a separate NgModule that imports all of the Angular Material components that you will use in your application.
+Alternatively, you can create a separate NgModule that imports all of the ngx-groundhog components that you will use in your application.
 You can then include this module wherever you'd like to use the components.

-**Note:** Whichever approach you use, be sure to import the Angular Material modules after Angular's BrowserModule, as the import order matters for NgModules.
+**Note:** Whichever approach you use, be sure to import the ngx-groundhog modules after Angular's BrowserModule, as the import order matters for NgModules.

 #### Step 4: Include a theme